Best e-MTB motors – our expert pick of the top electric bike motors

 Reasons to avoid

-Shimano updated their long running EP8 motor to the EP801 version recently, but the changes were relatively minor unless you’re buying into their new Auto Shift gear technology.
+Shimano updated their long running EP8 motor to the EP801 version, but the changes were relatively minor unless you’re buying into their new Auto Shift gear technology – you'll need compatible wireless Shimano Di2 components to do that.
 That’s fine in terms of power, as it was competitive already and it’s still one of the lightest ‘full fat’ motors.
 That means some manufacturers like Orbea have detuned the EP801 for longer run times on their lightweight Rise e-MTBs.
-Overrun is short with a sudden cut off and a savage start that can make setting off on slippery/loose surfaces spicer than you might like.
+Overrun is short with a sudden cut-off and a savage start that can make setting off on slippery/loose surfaces spicier than you might like.
 Power can ebb and flow noticeably depending on your pedal speed or power input, so it doesn’t feel quite as natural at higher revs.
 The updated motor also supports Shimano's new Auto Shift system if you want AI to do your gear shifting for you.

 The little display tucked in between bar and stem, with a switch controller near the left grip is still one of the neatest setups around.
 It only shows basic information in a bar style rather than percentage battery life though.
 From experience, Shimano deliberately set their batteries up conservatively to increase the amount of recharge cycles you’ll get, but you’ll get a shorter run time than with a non-Shimano battery of the same capacity.
 The improved motor still has a noticeable knock when coasting, but it’s relatively quiet overall.
 The E-Tube Project app is far better than it used to be, offering power and mode tuning and the option to use it as a ride data screen.